Patryk2001k/Botinder/README.md

 ## How to Register

-To register, simply fill in the blank fields, but please note two important points:
+To register, simply fill in the blank fields.
+However, there are two important points to keep in mind:

-a) The domicile must be set to "Kraków" or, if you are in Cracow, you need to allow the site to use your location.
-This requirement exists because if the site detects that you are in Berlin and there are no robots to match with, it will generate robots.
-This process can be time-consuming, especially since the app is hosted on a free server, which is slower.
+- **Domicile Setting**: Your domicile must be set to "Kraków".
+Alternatively, if you are in Cracow, you need to grant the site permission to use your location.
+This is necessary because if the site detects that you are in a location with no available robot matches, like Berlin, it will start generating robots.
+This can be a time-consuming process, especially since the app is hosted on a slower, free server.

-b) The username and password must be different from each other.
+- **Account Information**: Ensure that your chosen username and password are different from each other to maintain account security.

 ## Example Account